AstroImageJ/astroimagej/README.md

 medium-term basis without using Gradle or and IDE to update it each time.
 When developing in Intellij Idea, if this file is present, the `copyBuiltJars` task will be run automatically when the hammer icon is clicked.

-`devLaunchOptions.txt` contains the Java launch arguments, eg. `-Xmx5000m -Xms256m`, the same as the config file `AstroImageJ.l4j.ini` does for normal installations of AIJ.
+`devLaunchOptions.txt` contains the Java launch arguments, eg. `-Xmx5000m -Xms256m`, the same as the config file `AstroImageJ.cfg` does for normal installations of AIJ.
 If present, these options are used in place of the defaults for `runAij`.

 ### Use in Intellij Idea: